CortexIntelligentAutomation/docs/content/en/docs/2023.5/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

 1. Run the PowerShell command to install HA Services and the required infrastructure.
 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. A password prompt will appear.
 Enter a password which will be used to create a user in RabbitMQ.
-This should be entered carefully and recorded as it may be needed if seeking support from [Cortex Service Portal][].
+This should be entered carefully and recorded as it may be needed if seeking support from [CORTEX Service Portal][].
 Press OK.
 1. Wait for the script to finish running.
 This should take approximately 10 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.